For a parent, ensuring the well-being and happiness of their children is one of the most important concerns in their life.

 What You Should Know About Child Custody in a Birmingham Divorce

 A divorcing couple must navigate many important legal matters, and child custody decisions can prove especially challenging.
-A Birmingham child custody lawyer from Charlotte Christian Law can help you understand what child custody entails and discuss your options for custody.
+A Birmingham, Alabama child custody lawyer from The Law Offices of Charlotte Christian and Associates can help you understand what child custody entails and discuss your options for custody.
 We can also help you resolve child custody disputes, representing you in mediation or before a judge.

 What Is Child Custody?